whusym/Cilia-segmentation-pytorch-tiramisu/README.md

 It should pop up your default browser, and the next step is just to open `demo.ipynb` and follow the instructions there.

 ## Data Processing
 There are in total 211 videos (each with 100 frames) of cilia data.
 But in our network, we only take the first frame of it (because although cilia moves in these frames, the range is still not much.
 We do not take the mean of 100 frames, because the mean would protentially also confuse the network.
-So we just still to the first one.)
+So we just stick to the first one.)

 Next, we separate these 211 images and their corresponding masks into training and validiation sets.
 We have different sizes of the training set in our experiment but in the end the ratio between training and validation datasets is around 9:1.
 (Because we need to choose a trained model based on the performance on the validation set.)

 ## Results
-Our best final result is 45.81168, which is an average IoU score for all 114 testing cilia videos/images.
+Our best final score is 45.81168, which is an average IoU score for all 114 testing cilia videos/images.
 Here is an example of what our results are like:

 <img src="media/result1.png">